 - Also known as prevalence-incidence bias and

 - When observed subjects have more or less severe manifestations than the standard exposed individual

 - If individuals with severe disease die before the moment of observation, those with less severe disease are more likely to be observed.

 - If individuals with less severe disease have a resolution of their disease before the moment of observation, those with more severe disease are more likely to be observed.

 - Most commonly occurs in case-control and cross-sectional studies.

-- Controls for both known and unknown
+- In clinical trials, randomize to control for known and unknown .

 - Ensure the correct reference group is chosen for comparison.